Easy Apple Jelly Recipe Made with Juice

 Using a funnel, ladle the jelly into sanitized jars, leaving 1/4 inch headspace.
 Wipe the rims with a clean cloth and put the lids on.
 Tighten to fingertip tight.
 Put the jars in the canner and lower the rack.
 The water should cover the jars by about 2 inches.
 Add water if needed.
 Put the top on the canner and bring the water to a boil.
 Once it is boiling, process the jars for 5 minutes.

 When the timer goes off, turn the heat off and let them sit for 5 minutes.
 Remove the lid and remove the jars using a jar lifter.
-Let sit for 12-24 hours and then check for proper seals.
+Let it sit for 12-24 hours and then check for proper seals.
 Store in a cool, dry place with the rings off.

 More Apple Recipes